nuxeo/nuxeo/README.md

 - To display the complex property, nothing special is needed so the "complex" generic widget definition can be used.

-- To display the "directoryItem", the "string" generic widget definition doesn't match our needs: it would display the directory entry code stored in the backend whereas we want to display its label.
+- To display the "directoryItem" item, the "string" generic widget definition doesn't match our needs: it would display the directory entry code stored in the backend whereas we want to display its label.
 So we need a specific widget definition for the "directoryItem" subwidget to use the "selectOneDirectory" widget type bound to the "myDirectory" directory.
 As for a list item, the name of this widget definition must match the xpath of the complex property item, ie. "complextypes:complex/directoryItem".